 Or read on to find out more about what content repurposing is, what content you can repurpose and 5 ways to put it into practice.

-what is content repurposing?
+What is content repurposing?

 Content repurposing is about getting the most value from every single piece of content that you create.

-repurposing is not just a content thing
+Repurposing is not just a content thing

 Repurposing is all around us.

-1. increase your audience reach
+1. Increase your audience reach

-The more people share your content also means more links out there on the world wide web, leading back to your website, which also gives you some love with the search engines and more traffic to your website.
+The more people share your content also means more links leading back to your site, which also gives you some love with the search engines and more traffic to your website.

 4. Touch all of the senses

-Some people are way more visual and graphics will appeal to them more.
-This is why repurposing your content into different formats is important.
+Some people are way more visual and graphics appeal to them more than sentences.
+This is why, if you want to boost your audience and get the maximum ROI, repurposing your content into different formats is so important.

-5. gain authority & credibility
+5. Gain authority and credibility